jimgar/wardboundaries/README.md

 get data in practice.
 If you have a niche interest this resource will help you understand how to create a specific query for your needs and read the data straight into R with `sf`.

+### R map books

+-   [Spatial Data Science (with applications in R)](https://r-spatial.org/book/) “introduces and explains the concepts underlying spatial data: points, lines, polygons, rasters, coverages, geometry attributes, data cubes, reference systems, as well as higher-level concepts including how attributes relate to geometries and how this affects analysis”
+-   [Geocomputation with
+    R](https://geocompr.robinlovelace.net/index.html) “is for people who
+    want to analyze, visualize and model geographic data with open source software”

 ## Credits